jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/bluetooth.rst

 * ``select-attribute
   /org/bluez/hci0/dev_68_7E_57_32_FD_63/service000a/char000b``, the
   service name will differ based on the MAC address
-* ``read`` should return the binary result as well as the human readable string.
-You can repeat this command multiple times or you can use ``notify on`` and ``notify off`` to get new values automatically
+* ``read`` should return the binary result as well as the human-readable string.
+  You can repeat this command multiple times, or you can use ``notify on`` and ``notify off`` to get new values automatically
 * ``back`` to get back to previous menu